Mark Henderson, Board Chair

 Dr. Mark Henderson is President's Professor Emeritus of Engineering and Co-founder of GlobalResolve.
 He recently served as Associate Dean of the Barrett Honors College and taught mechanical engineering for 35 years in the Ira A Fulton Schools of Engineering, including design and global teaming, leading projects in Ghana, Nepal, Kenya, Peru and elsewhere in the developing world.
 He has won the President's Innovation Award, the Alumni Association Creasman Award and named Professor of the Year.
 Dr. Henderson has been instrumental in launching several global programs including the Nomadic Design Academy, the Global Product Development Teams, as well as GlobalResolve.

 Mark Kerrigan's work experience spans more than 30 years in the energy management and public policy space.
-He has held senior management roles in both the Federal Government and the private sector.
 After graduate school, Mark came to Washington DC as a Presidential Management Intern.
-He started his career at the White House Office of Management and Budget (OMB) in 1980, where he advised senior staff at the Office of the President on budgetary matters associated with a range of energy technology and regulatory issues.
-He left public service in 1987 and returned in 1989 to an appointment in the George H. Bush Administration as Deputy Undersecretary for Policy at the Department of Energy (DOE).
-Among his duties, he led the US delegation to the UN Intergovernmental Panel on Climate Change which resulted in the first global treaty at the Rio Conference.
-He oversaw the development of the National Energy Strategy, which became the Energy Policy Act of 1992.
-This act initiated much of the restructuring of the nation's $300B electric power industry to allow for greater efficiency and deployment of renewable technologies.
+He started his career at the White House Office of Management and Budget (OMB), where he advised senior staff at the Office of the President on budgetary matters associated with a range of energy technology and regulatory issues.
+In the George H. Bush Administration, he was appointed Deputy Undersecretary for Policy at the Department of Energy (DOE).
+Among his duties, he led the US delegation to the UN Intergovernmental Panel on Climate Change, which resulted in the first global treaty at the Rio Conference and oversaw the development of the National Energy Strategy, which became the Energy Policy Act.
 In 1992, Mark became the manager of the Energy Solutions Group at Science Applications International Corporation (SAIC).
-Mark has served on various boards, including as Chairman of the Research and Development Solutions LLC, a joint venture between SAIC, EG&G and Parsons Corporation.
-Until last year, he served on the Board of Directors of Phoenix Energy Technology Company, an enterprise energy management group that was sold to Duke Energy in 2016.
-He has been a member of the Board of Visitors at Indiana University, where he received the Alumni of the Year Award at the School of Public and Environmental Affairs.
-In March 2009, Mark received the James W. Creasman Award for excellence from the Arizona State University Alumni Association.
-He was recognized for his efforts in co-starting the GlobalResolve project, a social impact, engineering based program that designs and implements solar and clean energy projects in developing countries.
 Mark currently serves on the ASU Alumni Board.
 Following a Bachelor of Science Degree from Arizona State University, he spent a year studying economics and law at Adelaide University in Australia.
-He received a Masters degree from the School of Public and Environmental Affairs at Indiana University in 1978.
-He lives with his wife Susan in Falls Church, Virginia.
+He received a Masters degree from the School of Public and Environmental Affairs at Indiana University.

 GlobalResolve’s collaborators have included universities and NGOs that complement our strengths.